ArtemiyKroshka/Lab3-ToDo-Application/README.md

 * GET /api/todos (retrieves todolist from DB and returns as an array)

-* GET /api/todo/:id (retrieves single todo task from DB and returns as object)

 * POST /api/todo (adds a todo task to the todolist in DB)

 * PUT /api/todo/:id (updates todo task in DB)